What Helps for Vertigo

 Intense tension in the neck and shoulder muscles can affect the inner ear.

-The inner ear, as we have covered, is responsible for balance and spatial orientation, thus can instigate vertigo.
+The inner ear, as we have covered, is responsible for balance and spatial orientation and thus can instigate vertigo.

 Thirdly, anxiety can create sensory overload.